 - Choosing keywords for manuscripts: Keywords are words that capture the essence of your paper.
 They make your paper searchable (and findable!) and ensure that you get more citations.
 Therefore, it is important to include relevant keywords helping others find your paper.
 Don’t forget these simple tips:

-How to select the best keywords for a research article
+How to select the best keywords for a manuscript

 There is also the tendency to add credibility to an article by selecting a lot of specialized keywords, however, that may dim the chances of your article being found.
 Rather than reducing your search chances to a specialized niche of experts, try to use more general terms used in literature to open your work to a more heterogeneous population.